You’ve never had a bundt cake like this! Introducing Chocolate Kahlua Crack Cake. The ultimate moist chocolate cake infused with a sweet Kahlua glaze.

 - Bake for 45-50 minutes or until a toothpick comes out clean.

-- For the glaze, melt the butter and sugar together in a small saucepan until the sugar crystals dissolve.
+- For the glaze, melt the butter and sugar together in a small saucepan over medium heat until the sugar crystals dissolve.
+This should only take 3-4 minutes.
+Stir often.
 Mix in the Kahlua.

 - Use a toothpick to poke holes into the top of the cake while it is still hot and in the pan.